|Avenida, Mexican-Asian Kitchen located in Minnetonka, Minnesota, was quite good. We’ll return soon.|

-Last night, I dropped off grandson Miles at home at the end of his “date with grandma” which began at 8:00 am until almost 5:00 pm when I returned him to his home.
+Last night, I dropped off grandson Miles at home at the end of his “date with grandma,” which began at 8:00 am until almost 5:00 pm when I returned him to his house.

 Gosh, I’m not used to this.
 Then again, after not driving for two years in the South Pacific, I must admit I do get a kick out of the new Ford Explorer’s digital equipment, especially being able to make a call or do a text through the vehicle’s navigation system using voice commands only.

-Having each of my three grandchildren, one-on-one, over these past weeks has been the best possible way to further enhance our relationships.
+Having each of my three grandchildren one-on-one over these past weeks has been the best possible way to enhance our relationships further.
 Quickly, we’ve found our way to a new level of closeness we never even had in years past, especially now that they’re older.

-But, not surprisingly, in many ways they’re the same little people they were when we lived here in 2012; each unique in personality and demeanor; each engaging in their own special way.
-Luckily, over these years, we’ve stayed in close enough touch, that they immediately felt comfortable being with us, whether it’s just one of us or when we’re together.
+But, not surprisingly, in many ways, they’re the same little people they were when we lived here in 2012, each unique in personality and demeanor, each engaging in their special way.
+Luckily, over these years, we’ve stayed in close enough touch that they immediately felt comfortable being with us, whether it’s just one of us or when we’re together.

-Tom’s interaction with his three grandsons is different, spending valuable time with them as a family as in the case of TJ’s two sons Jayden and Nik and now with some alone time with Tammy’s son, Vincent.
+Tom’s interaction with his three grandsons is different, spending valuable time with them as a family as in TJ’s two sons Jayden and Nik, and now with some alone time with Tammy’s son, Vincent.

-We both look forward to more interactions with all of the grandchildren and our adult children and their significant others during the remaining 24 nights in Minnesota.
-And, of course, we’ll certainly spend more time with Tom’s huge family.
+We both look forward to more interactions with all of the grandchildren and our adult children, and their significant others during the remaining 24 nights in Minnesota.
+And, of course, we’ll undoubtedly spend more time with Tom’s huge family.

 |My chopped salad with a side of Mexican season shredded beef.|

-Last night, we decided to try a Mexican-Asian restaurant, Avenida, which although about $10 higher than we usually pay, we found to be very good.
-It was odd to us to see this two-in-one style of menu…part traditional “gourmet-type” Mexican food and options for slightly elevated Asian dishes.
+Last night, we decided to try a Mexican-Asian restaurant, Avenida, which, although about $10 higher than we usually pay, we found to be very good.
+It was odd to see this two-in-one style of the menu…part traditional “gourmet-type” Mexican food and options for slightly elevated Asian dishes.
 This must be something new in the US.

 Tom ate two bowls of complimentary tortilla chips (without the salsa) and ordered an Asian Sweet and Sour Chicken dish for his entree while I took a few tastes of the salsa without the chips.